Black Girl Pictured Underneath Image Of Noose In School's Chat Room

 LOS ANGELES (CBSLA.com) — Fifteen-year-old Aina Adewunmi was shocked when she saw a picture of her with a noose and something drawn around her neck posted in a chemistry chat room for Palisades Charter High school.

-Aina transferred to the charter school in January and says while she was immediately accepted by the majority of the students, Three boys used racial slurs and then posted the image on May 23.
+Aina transferred to the charter school in January and says while she was immediately accepted by the majority of the students, three boys used racial slurs and then posted the image May 23.

 “I got up and told the principal immediately and nipped it in the bud,” she said.